leikoilja/ha-google-home/README.md

 2021-11-28 16:13:20 DEBUG (MainThread) [custom_components.google_home] Failed to fetch timers/alarms information from device xxx.
 We could not determine its IP address, the device is either offline or is not compatible Google Home device.
 Will try again later.
 ```

-I may be that your device and Home Assistant's installation are not on the same network.
+It may be that your device and Home Assistant installation are not on the same network.

 The integration works by connecting to the Google's servers to authenticate and get the authorisation keys for controlling these devices, but after that, all the requests are made locally, so it's required that the server and devices are on the same network.
 You can use a VPN or setup routing between each network to overcome this issue.